7db9a/my-vagrant-arch-linux/README.md

 * VirtualBox 5.01

-Files from host are found at
+Files from host are found at `/vagrant/`.

-`/vagrant/`

 in the machine.

 ### Setup

-Add the archlinux box where going to use.
-I found it at https://app.vagrantup.com/archlinux/boxes/archlinux.
+Add the archlinux box.
+I found this one at https://app.vagrantup.com/archlinux/boxes/archlinux.

 `vagrant box add archlinux/archlinux`